-Here are six easy ways to improve your website speed:
+Here are SEVEN easy ways to improve your website speed

 Optimizing your images is a great place to start to increase the overall speed of your website.
 Websites naturally accrue thousands of image files over time, especially if you have a blog with a featured image and 2+ photos per post.
-Although it’s only one minor part of the equation, compressing and optimizing all media files will help you enhance page load speed.
+Although it’s only one minor part of the equation, compressing and optimizing all media files (especially ones with large file sizes) will help you enhance page load speed.

 For the less tech-savvy business owners who need a “quick fix,” thousands of plugins are available to choose from that can immediately speed up your site upon installation.
-Some of these plugins can handle file caching, automatic backups, etc. Just make sure you vet them beforehand, and don’t use too many as too many plugins can delay load time and lead to crashes or even security breaches on your site.
+Some of these plugins can handle file caching, automatic backups, etc. Just ensure you vet them beforehand, and don’t use too many plugins, which can delay load time and lead to crashes or even security breaches on your site.

 The Best Tools to Measure Your Website Speed

 You should measure a few different site speed elements: initial page load, full page load, and geographical performance.
 Here are three site speed tools that you can use to test just how fast your pages load to the average user:

 Pingdom: Pingdom is an easy-to-use uptime and website performance tool for web developers and webmasters.
 It identifies the parts of your webpage that load fast and slow, as well as which files are too big, and gives suggestions on how to further optimize your site based on these results.